inoas/glychee/README.md

 - Requires Gleam 0.24 or later.
 - A recent Elixir and Hex must be installed.
 You might be required to run `mix local.hex` after installing Elixir.
-- Only allows benchmarking of target Erang and not target JavaScript.
+- Only allows benchmarking of target Erlang and not target JavaScript.

 ## Quick start